ki4jgt/Book-of-the-Damned/README.md

 5. The right to liberty and justice

 These are the foundation of a free society.
 Refusing these rights to any person is an affront to Truth itself.
 It is the job of all people to protect and affirm these rights for everyone.

+The individual owes the group service, and the group owes the individual the right to freely fulfill that service.

+A violation of terms from either side warrants retaliation from the other.

 # Life and Death